Alfa Romeo sign 'trailblazer' Guanyu Zhou, China's first F1 driver

 Alfa Romeo described their new signing as "a trailblazer who will write a pivotal page of his country’s motorsport history".

+The country of 1.4 billion which hosted its first grand prix in Zhou's home city of Shanghai in 2004 represents a huge market for F1 and constructors like Alfa Romeo.

+The Covid-19 pandemic put paid to the Chinese Grand Prix in 2020 and this year with the race returning to the calendar in 2022 when there is no doubt who the locals will be rooting for.

-Zhou has already had a taste of F1 as a test driver for Alpine and has long been mentioned as making the step up from F2.
+Zhou has already had a taste in motorsport's fast lane as a test driver for the F1 Alpine team in 2020/21 and took part in his first free practice session at this year's Austrian Grand Prix.

 "I dreamt from a young age of climbing as high as I can in a sport that I am passionate about and now the dream has come true," Alfa Romeo quoted Zhou, who was educated in Britain, as saying.